czantoine/kubernetes-full-auto-deployement/README.md

 # Complete deployement from scratch with Vagrant file

-Tap <vagrant up> and go get a coffee
+Tap " vagrant up " and go get a coffee